MicrosoftDocs/sdk-api/sdk-api-src/content/vfw/nf-vfw-icgetinfo.md

 ### -param picinfo

-TBD
+Pointer to the <a href="https://msdn.microsoft.com/5faf7022-6dc8-475c-8f5a-721bc5b6afee">ICINFO</a> structure to return information about the compressor.

 ### -param cb

 Size, in bytes, of the structure pointed to by <i>lpicinfo</i>.

-#### - lpicinfo

-Pointer to the <a href="https://msdn.microsoft.com/5faf7022-6dc8-475c-8f5a-721bc5b6afee">ICINFO</a> structure to return information about the compressor.

 ## -returns